swoogles/TTTT/docs/_posts/2008-08-08-types_of_tests.markdown

 * Might not need entire dependency stack
 * Human-contact with another organization
-* Is the other organization obligated to help you?
+* Is the other organization obligated to help?
 * Clean explanation of production failures

-{% comment %}
-Failure Points: Surprise Updates, Botched Deployment, Unpaid Bills
-{% endcomment %}

 # Integration Tests - External
 {:.failure_image}
 ![Integration Tests]({{ "/assets/images/06_integration_tests_external.png" | absolute_url }}){:class="img-responsive"}

-# Time-sensitive Tests
+# Time-Sensitive Tests

 Concepts that can be painful to model: